siennathesane/cloudflare-sync/README.md

 ### Docker

 There is a Dockerfile you can use to push to your own registry, if you want.
-You can also leverage my pre-built one at `cr.r3t.io/library/cloudflare-sync:latest` if you want.
 Here is a template command you'll want:

 ```bash
 docker run \